ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 integrated with the AllenCCFv3 to further enhance the practical utility of the DevCCF.
-These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion [@Kronman:2023aa].
+These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.

 Given the temporal gaps in the discrete set of developmental atlases, we also provide an open-source framework for inferring correspondence within the